-In 2018, Gwynedd Mercy University entered candidacy with the Council on Social Work Educations’ (CSWE) Commission on Accreditation to offer a brand new Bachelor of Social Work (BSW) degree.
-The program should achieve accreditation well before the first class of students, which began in September 2017, are set to graduate in 2020.
+In 2020, Gwynedd Mercy University earned Accreditation from the Council on Social Work Educations’ (CSWE) Commission on Accreditation to offer our Bachelor of Social Work (BSW) degree.

 As a student in GMercyU’s Bachelor of Social Work (BSW) degree, you will have access to GMercyU’s experiential learning opportunities such as Best Buddies, Peer Mentoring Association, and Alternative Spring Break.
 Students will also get hands-on experience throughout their social work education through service learning requirements and 400 hours of internship experience at sites that fit their interest.